kalyandechiraju/ML-Project-Checklist/README.md

 9. Ensure sensitive information is deleted and protected (e.g., anonymized).
 10. Check the size and type of data (time series, sample, geographical, etc.).
 11. Sample a test set, pull it aside and never look at it (no data snooping!).

+### Explore the Data

+**Note: Try to get insights from a field expert for these steps.**

+1. Create a copy of the data for exploration (sampling it down to a manageable size if necessary).
+2. Create a jupyter notebook to keep a record of your data exploration.
+3. Study each attribute and its characteristics:
+    - Name
+    - Type (categorical, int/float, bounded/unbounded, text, structured, etc.)
+    - % of missing values
+    - Noisiness and type of noise (stochastic, outliers, rounding errors, etc.)
+    - Possibly useful for the task?
+    - Type of distribution (Gaussian, uniform, logarithmic, etc.)
+4. For supervised learning tasks, identify the target attribute(s).
+5. Visualize the data.
+6. Study the correlations between attributes.
+7. Study how you would solve the problem manually.
+9. Identify the promising transformations you may want to apply.
+10. Document what you have learned.